AdamJHowell/JavaLinkUtilization/README.md

 I still want to switch to true FXML, and to have the option to save the output.

 25 - Put the parseLong() in a try/catch block.

+26 - Reordered the output.
+Minor cosmetic changes.

+27 - Added totals for discards and errors.